nigelthesquirrel/london-bus-display/README.md

 I'd also recommend cross-referencing the times displayed with the (free) official TFL app (or other similar apps)  as a check!

 Note that there are other APIs available to help you figure out your local bus stop in a more elegant way!

+When/If I get a chance I may rewrite this so the display can just be a web-page so you could full-screen a browser anywhere to use
+Maybe able to do this in just a single html/javascript file (which could either be hosted or opened locally)